-A light brown tinted lens is considered a good all round lens, providing some protection from the suns glare whilst still allowing good definition in variable light.
+A light brown tint is considered a good all conditions lens, providing some protection from the suns glare whilst still allowing good definition in variable light.
 A lighter tinted lens such as rose, orange, yellow or blue can work well for flat light (cloudy conditions and low visibility) while a mirrored finish can help to reflect bright light and sunshine.
 Bear in mind that lens tint can come down to personal choice and taste, so do try the goggles on first to see which you prefer.
 Make sure any lenses used for sunny conditions have UVA, UVB and UVC protection, most major brands do.
 New technologies further enhance definition in flat light and work well in a variety of conditions.
 You can always carry a spare lens of a different tint if you are expecting changeable conditions.
-Some sort of venting on the goggle or lens can help to minimise the temperature difference between the inner and outer lenses (most goggles are dual lens), helping to prevent fogging, there are also heated or fan assisted goggles that help with this issue but a well designed dual layer lens should be enough.
+Some sort of venting on the goggle or lens can help to minimise the temperature difference between the inner and outer lenses (most snow goggles are dual lens), helping to prevent fogging, there are also heated or fan assisted goggles that help with this issue but a well designed dual layer lens should be enough.

-Wearing Goggles over Prescription Glasses
+Goggles Over Glasses

 If you normally wear prescription glasses then there are various solutions, including specific models of goggles that fit over most glasses frames.
 Treating your regular glasses with an anti-fog treatment can help to prevent them misting up inside the goggles.
 You can normally get a good anti-fog treatment from your optician or snowsports shop.
 If you do wear glasses you may want to consider choosing a spherical lens.
 Spherical lenses can offer improved vision, especially at the periphery of your vision with much reduced image distortion about the edges of the lens.